 Entry-level students not currently enrolled at UW-Madison

-Entry-level students who have been accepted to UW-Madison for entry in 2017-2018 and are U.S. citizens or permanent residents can be nominated for ITP support by their participating department (economics, political science, psychology, sociology, social welfare, educational leadership & policy analysis, educational policy studies, or educational psychology).
+Entry-level students who have been accepted to UW-Madison and are U.S. citizens or permanent residents can be nominated for ITP support by their participating department (economics, political science, psychology, sociology, social welfare, educational leadership & policy analysis, educational policy studies, or educational psychology).
 Nominating departments will submit a copy of the student’s application materials for consideration by the ITP steering committee.
 Students may indicate their interest in being considered for ITP support in their application materials, or by separately notifying their departmental admissions staff.
 Students will not be considered by the ITP without endorsement of the admitting department.
-Deadline: January 20, 2017.

 Entry-level students currently in their first year of graduate study at UW-Madison